Wolverine971/9takes/src/blog/people/celebrities/Ellen-Degeneres.md

 	/>
 </div>

-Ellen Degeneres is a well-known talk show host, comedian, and actress.
-Her personality traits are indicative of an enneagram type 6, also known as the Loyalist.
+<p class="firstLetter">Ellen Degeneres is a well-known talk show host, comedian, and actress.
+Her personality traits are indicative of an enneagram type 6, also known as the Loyalist.</p>

 ## Loyal to friends and causes